TeamSnaxks/ProTube-OpenXR-Companion/README.md

 Do download, click the green code button above and select download zip file, then follow the instructions

 *This project was designed using Claude Code AI.
 I will respond to issues to the best of my ability as I am new to coding

+Windows Defender may flag this app immediately OR after several days of use.
+This is normal for PyInstaller-built applications.

+If quarantined:

+Restore from Protection History
+Add folder exclusion
+File is safe - this is a known false positive.

+I am researching to see if I can get it white-listed.
+Git-hub is the only place to download this but feel free to scan regardless before using